Mathematical specification of hitomezashi designs: Hitomezashi stitch patterns

 In Figure \ref{dual} the two sides of the same piece of work are shown.
 When viewing the back of a piece, the way in which it has been turned over can make a difference; this difference will be apparent if there is some asymmetry.
 The four `gaps' in the centre of each cross in Figure \ref{dual} correspond to the squares on the reverse.
 To obtain the right-hand image, this piece has been turned over by pivoting on the right or left edge (not by pivoting on the top or bottom edge).

 So that we do not need to consider how a piece of fabric is turned over, we will define the dual pattern to be what would be visible to a viewer, looking over the top of the work into a mirror placed behind the work.
 Then the stitches behind the left hand side of the work are on the left in the image in the mirror (and so too for right, top and bottom).
-What is visible is the pattern encoded by $\overline{w}$ and $\overline{v}$.
+What is visible is the pattern encoded by $\overline{v}$ and $\overline{w}$.

 Hitomezashi designs may be self-dual up to translation.
 Again, knitters are familiar with this phenomenon.
 The reverse of a piece of seed stitch is seed stitch, and so too for garter stitch, but the reverse of stocking stitch is purl fabric (i.e., not self-dual).
-Garter stitch is self-dual up to translation up or down by a row, whereas seed-stitch is self-dual up to a shift up or down or left or right by one stitch.
+Garter stitch is self-dual up to translation up or down by a row, whereas seed stitch is self-dual up to a shift up or down or left or right by one stitch.
 When we hereafter describe a pattern as self-dual, we mean `self-dual up to translation'.

 For example, the stitching shown in Figure \ref{running} is self-dual.
-Recall that it was specified by the word $w=1001100110$.
+Recall that it was specified by the word $v=0110011001$.
 This is a convenient opportunity to introduce the symbol $\epsilon$ for the empty word, with the properties that $\overline{\epsilon}=\epsilon$ and $\widetilde{\epsilon}=\epsilon$, and $|\epsilon|=0$.
-In Figure \ref{running}, there are no vertical lines of stitching so that $v=\epsilon$.
+In Figure \ref{running}, there are no horizontal lines of stitching so that $w=\epsilon$.
 The dual design is specified by

-which is a simple shift by one stitch (sideways) of the original pattern.
-This example is simple because $v=\epsilon$.
-More generally, both the properties of the design’s concatenated encoding words under the $0\leftrightarrow 1$ operation and how these interact with each other determine whether a similar or different pattern forms on the reverse.
+which is a vertical shift by one stitch of the original pattern.
+This example is simple because $w=\epsilon$.
+More generally, both the properties of the design’s encoding words under the $0\leftrightarrow 1$ operation and how these interact with each other determine whether a similar or different pattern forms on the reverse.